Egida/DDoSim/README.md

-# IoTDDoS
+## IoTDDoS
-Large-Scale Memory Error Exploits in IoT
+#Large-Scale Memory Error Exploits in IoT
+The code will be published once the paper is accepted.